amollrod/auth-service/README.md

 # auth-service
-Authorization service for the package tracking sistem
+Authorization service for the package tracking system